Updated: Dec 30/2020

 Because Blue Tangs like to use coral reefs for resting and protection, your saltwater aquarium should also have coral reefs and other types of decorations.

-It is not unheard of for these fish to fight one another over territory.
+It’s common for these fish to fight one another over territory.
 So, if you are planning to place several Blue Tangs in one tank, it is critical that they have enough space.
 In other words, the bigger the tank you have, the more peaceful the fish will be.

 If you do want to have several Blue Tangs, if possible, introduce all of them to the tank at the same time.
 This will help avoid any territorial fights in the tank, and they will not have anything to fight over.

-Yellow Tang makes a great tankmate!
+The Yellow Tang makes a great tankmate!

 Are Blue Hippo tangs reef safe?

-A. Yes, they are.
+Yes, they are.
 I have never had a problem with Hippo Tang’s bothering corals.

-Q. What is the normal Hippo Tang growth rate?
+What is the normal Hippo Tang growth rate?

-A. On average, expect your Hippo Tang to grow at a rate of 1″ per year.
+On average, expect your Hippo Tang to grow at a rate of 1″ per year.